GALEO CHIEF EXECUTIVE OFFICER (CEO)

 - Leadership Atlanta, Board of Trustee (2014-2017).

-- Appointed as Chairman to the Georgia State Advisory Committee to the U.S. Commission on Civil Rights (2013-2020), Serving as a Commissioner member of the Georgia State Advisory Committee (2020-present).
+- Appointed as Chairman of the Georgia State Advisory Committee to the U.S. Commission on Civil Rights (2013-2020), Serving as a Commissioner member of the Georgia State Advisory Committee (2020-present).

 - Lanza Group, Hispanic Achievement & Business Leadership ‘Unsung Hero’ Award (2012).